 To drive security for payment pages, PCI DSS 4.0 introduces two new requirements.
-Any scripts loaded in the payment page must be inventoried, explicitly authorized and have a method in place to ensure integrity of each script in payment pages (Requirement 6.4.3).
+Any scripts loaded in the payment page must be inventoried, explicitly authorised and have a method in place to ensure integrity of each script in payment pages (Requirement 6.4.3).
 It is important to note that the scope of this requirement is the payment page itself, not the rest of the website.
 The requirement applies to any scripts loaded within the payment page, including those provided by third parties like advertising or chatbots.
 If scripts on a payment page are necessary, Subresource Integrity (SRI) or Content Security Policy (CSP) could be leveraged to meet the requirement.

-Another new requirement calls for implementing a change-detection or tamper-detection mechanism to alert the organization to unauthorized modification to the HTTP headers and the contents of payment pages as received by the consumer browser.
+Another new requirement calls for implementing a change-detection or tamper-detection mechanism to alert the organisation to unauthorized modification to the HTTP headers and the contents of payment pages as received by the consumer browser.
 The control must evaluate the received HTTP header and payment page at least weekly or at a frequency supported via documented risk analysis conducted by the entity (Requirement 11.6.1).
-To meet this requirement, organizations could leverage synthetic monitoring tools that simulate user interaction with the web application.
+To meet this requirement, organisations could leverage synthetic monitoring tools that simulate user interaction with the web application.
 Alternatively, violations of the CSP or changes to the CSP could be used to detect suspected tampering.

 Upgrades to legacy systems

 The security challenges posed by vulnerabilities on legacy or “end of life” systems are well known to security professionals.
 PCI DSS 4.0 introduced a new requirement to review hardware and software technologies in use for availability of support and security fixes, as well as announcements of “end of life” or retirement of the technology by respective vendors.
 The requirement also calls for a documented remediation plan for outdated technologies to be approved by senior management (Requirement 12.3.4).
-To achieve compliance, organizations will need to budget and plan for timely upgrades.
+To achieve compliance, organisations will need to budget and plan for timely upgrades.
 Extended support, if available, may be one option to meet the requirement.

 Another important requirement introduced in PCI DSS 4.0 is to conduct a review every three months to confirm personnel are performing their tasks in accordance with all security policies and all operational procedures.
 The requirement mandates reviews be performed by personnel other than those responsible for performing the given task, and for results of the reviews to be documented along with remediation actions taken for any tasks that were found to not be performed (Requirement 12.4.2).
-The results of the reviews must be signed off by the personnel assigned responsibility for the PCI DSS compliance program (Requirement 184.108.40.206).
-The organization’s Internal Audit team would be in the best position to conduct such reviews, as Internal Audit is inherently independent of the departments responsible for maintaining PCI compliance and understands the requirement for documentation and supporting evidence.
+The results of the reviews must be signed off by the personnel assigned responsibility for the PCI DSS compliance programme (Requirement 188.8.131.52).
+The organisation’s Internal Audit team would be in the best position to conduct such reviews, as Internal Audit is inherently independent of the departments responsible for maintaining PCI compliance and understands the requirement for documentation and supporting evidence.
 Compliance with this requirement could make an annual assessment by a QSA more predictable, with fewer instances of noncompliance.

 The transition clock is ticking

-Recognizing the significant number of changes introduced in the new PCI DSS standard, PCI SSC established a transition timeline from version 3.2.1 to version 4.0.
+Recognising the significant number of changes introduced in the new PCI DSS standard, PCI SSC established a transition timeline from version 3.2.1 to version 4.0.
 Under this timeline, PCI DSS 3.2.1 will remain active for two years, and will be retired on 3/31/2024.
 Starting on that date, all new assessments will need to use PCI DSS 4.0 to validate PCI compliance.
 Additionally, most of the new requirements will be considered best practices until 3/31/2025, at which point they will become mandatory.
-The only new requirements that will be mandatory on 3/31/2024 are those requirements for assigning and documenting roles and responsibilities for activities in each section, the requirement for performing targeted risk analysis for each requirement met with the Customized Approach, and the requirement to document and confirm the scope of PCI compliance annually.
+The only new requirements that will be mandatory on 3/31/2024 are those requirements for assigning and documenting roles and responsibilities for activities in each section, the requirement for performing targeted risk analysis for each requirement met with the Customised Approach, and the requirement to document and confirm the scope of PCI compliance annually.

-Within a few months, PCI SSC will release Self-Assessment Questionnaires (SAQ) for PCI DSS 4.0, as well as an updated version of the Prioritized Approach document.
+Within a few months, PCI SSC will release Self-Assessment Questionnaires (SAQ) for PCI DSS 4.0, as well as an updated version of the Prioritised Approach document.
 We will continue to keep you informed about the new updates and additional guidance released for this new standard.

 What companies should do to prepare

-While there are still almost three years until most of the new requirements in PCI DSS 4.0 require mandatory compliance, organizations should begin preparations by conducting a gap assessment against the new requirements as soon as possible, given the number of new requirements and resource demands for implementation of the updated standard.
+While there are still almost three years until most of the new requirements in PCI DSS 4.0 require mandatory compliance, organisations should begin preparations by conducting a gap assessment against the new requirements as soon as possible, given the number of new requirements and resource demands for implementation of the updated standard.
 Once compliance gaps are identified, a remediation plan must be developed to ensure gaps are addressed by the time the new requirements go into effect and controls have been able to demonstrate effective operation for a period of time.

-In planning remediation, organizations should not only consider scope reduction opportunities, but also should examine potential benefits of the Customized Approach introduced in PCI DSS 4.0 for their organization.
+In planning remediation, organisations should not only consider scope reduction opportunities, but also should examine potential benefits of the Customized Approach introduced in PCI DSS 4.0 for their organisation.
 Additionally, existing projects and initiatives planned by entities should be evaluated in light of the newly released PCI DSS standard.
 Some projects may require adjustments to scope to address the requirements, while others may need to be reprioritized to ensure compliance requirements are achieved by the established deadline.

-Staffing and training levels should be analyzed to ensure adequate capabilities are in place for the newly required processes.
+Staffing and training levels should be analysed to ensure adequate capabilities are in place for the newly required processes.
 For example, the process of semiannual review of user accounts and periodic review of system and application accounts may require additional resources.
-The requirement to conduct formalized reviews every three months to confirm tasks required by PCI DSS are performed as intended will not only require identified resources to perform these reviews but will also need to ensure personnel tasked with these reviews are qualified and trained to conduct such assessments.
+The requirement to conduct formalised reviews every three months to confirm tasks required by PCI DSS are performed as intended will not only require identified resources to perform these reviews but will also need to ensure personnel tasked with these reviews are qualified and trained to conduct such assessments.
 While the Internal Audit department would be the best fit to be responsible for these reviews from an independence perspective, some Internal Audit teams will have to be upskilled to conduct internal PCI reviews.

-Given how pervasive legacy (“end-of-life”) systems may be in organizations, the requirement to remediate outdated technologies could require a multifaceted approach for companies, involving not just resource-intensive upgrades, but also process changes, outsourcing, and potentially compensating controls for instances when core business applications relying on legacy technologies cannot be upgraded in a timely manner.
+Given how pervasive legacy (“end-of-life”) systems may be in organisations, the requirement to remediate outdated technologies could require a multifaceted approach for companies, involving not just resource-intensive upgrades, but also process changes, outsourcing, and potentially compensating controls for instances when core business applications relying on legacy technologies cannot be upgraded in a timely manner.

 Protiviti has been involved with PCI since inception of the Data Security Standard in 2002, before the PCI Security Standards Council was formed.
-As one of the largest and most experienced QSA firms, we have completed numerous PCI compliance assessments for clients ranging from upper midsized organizations to Fortune 500 companies across many industries.
+As one of the largest and most experienced QSA firms, we have completed numerous PCI compliance assessments for clients ranging from upper midsized organisations to Fortune 500 companies across many industries.